Hector2024/ops-reading-notes/reading7.md

 1. What is the Secure Shell (SSH) Protocol?

--SSH protocol is used so that you can securely remote into a computer over the web.
+- SSH protocol is used so that you can securely remote into a computer over the web.

 2. What are the typical uses of the SSH protocol?